Puerto Octay: History

-Its origin dates back to the German colonization in 1852 driven by Bernhard Philippi.
-Years later it became one of the major ports on Lake Llanquihue.
+Its origin dates back to the German colonization in the Southern Chile in 1852 driven by Bernhard Philippi.
+Years later it became one of the major ports on Lake Llanquihue, joining this city with Puerto Varas, Llanquihue and Frutillar by means of steamships.
 On 22 December 1891 the municipality was established, under the Presidency of the Republic Jorge Montt.

-German heritage history
+German Heritage

-typical German architecture in Puerto Octay.
+School with typical German architecture in Puerto Octay.

 Puerto Octay currently has a rich and varied architecture, mostly built of wood, which is the historical reflection of the colonization process, driven by the State of Chile in the mid-nineteenth century, with families coming from Germany.

 Some prominent buildings are the House Niklitschek, Hotel Haase, Wulf House, the current Colegio San Vicente de Paul and Werner House.
 What is extraordinary about this city is that despite the lapse of more than 100 years, it is still possible to assess this type of buildings.

 In order to preserve this architectural heritage, Puerto Octay is currently in the process of being declared a Typical Zone.
 This will identify a representative area of identity and history, which will be legally protected by the State of Chile.